Chart Color Schemes

 Ultimo's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results across Ultimo, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is relatively low at approximately 51% of the total population (~4,865 people), compared to 69.7% across Greater Sydney.
+Health outcomes data shows Ultimo has very low prevalence of common health conditions across all age groups.
+Approximately 51% (~4,865 people) have private health cover, compared to 69.7% in Greater Sydney.

 Frequently Asked Questions - Health